Food Safety and Quality

 New JBS team members in relevant roles receive training on quality assurance and food safety management systems when they are hired and additional job-specific training as necessary.
 In addition, FSQA team members are provided with specific HACCP, as well as additional food safety and quality assurance training every year.

 Each year, we conduct numerous food safety and quality system audits using accredited, independent auditing firms.
-In 2022, 73.3% of our global facilities were audited and certified by audit schemes recognized by the GFSI, one of the most stringent food safety-related audits available to the food industry.
-This represented an 8.8% increase from our percentage of certified facilities in 2021.
+In 2023, 73.3% of our global facilities were audited and certified by audit schemes recognized by the GFSI, one of the most stringent food safety-related audits available to the food industry.
+This represented a 5.9% increase from our percentage of certified facilities in 2022.

 Canada 100%